Flat Fee Landlord

 Are furnished rentals legal in Northern Virginia?

 Yes.
-Virginia law doesn't restrict furnished rentals.
-However, the VRLTA applies to furnished residential tenancies just as to unfurnished ones — all the same notice requirements, habitability standards, and security deposit rules apply.
+Virginia law does not restrict furnished rentals.
+However, the VRLTA applies to furnished residential tenancies just as to unfurnished ones - all the same notice requirements, habitability standards, and security deposit rules apply.
 Furnished items should be documented thoroughly at move-in with a specific furnished items inventory that both parties sign.

 Free Consultation